Acute Phase Proteins (APPs)

 We also offer APP kits for veterinary laboratories.
 Our Canine CRP kit is available in two formats:

-- Turbidimetric immunoassay that is compatible with the automated bioanalyser for high sample throughput
+- Turbidimetric immunoassay that is compatible with automated clinical bioanalysers for high sample throughput

 - 96-well ELISA plate format for smaller laboratories